 Coeur is the fifth NMA member company to complete each step of the certification process.
 The CORESafety system has helped us reduce our injury rates by over 75 percent since 2012.
 CORESafety is our framework for further health and safety improvement as we continue to Pursue a Higher Standard in all aspects of our business.

-Looking forward to 2019, Coeur has identified leading indicators, such as mitigation controls and the Leadership in the Field program, to support our focus on identifying, mitigating and eliminating workplace hazards and exposures.
-As We Pursue a Higher Standard, Coeur continuously strives to proactively address upstream factors and set company metrics above and beyond regulatory requirements.
+Moving forward into 2019, Coeur has identified leading indicators, such as mitigation controls and the Leadership in the Field program and Hazard Identification reporting, to support our focus on indentifying, mitigating and eliminating workplace hazards.
+As We Pursue a Higher Standard, Coeur continuously strives to proactively address upstream factors to develop and enhance our safety culture and set company metrics above and beyond regulatory requirements.

 |Safety Indicator||2018 Results|